AquariaOSE/modframework-simple/README.txt

 But keep this in mind in case problems come up about script functions or constants not being present when they should be.

+WARNING: This mod framework and the included scripts absolutely require the opensource version of Aquaria and the single-Lua-state script interface.
+There's no way around that.
+Older Steam/GOG/.../Commercial releases won't work.
+They are too limited and buggy to even try and support.
+Won't do, sorry.

 Further Aquaria and modding resources are available at: